Damages and Materiality: Effects on voluntary disclosure: Model framework

-As there is no simple closed formula for this overall probability of the event that management withhold privately observed signals, we have included in Appendix B a simple Mathematica code which enables us to include here by way of illustration how that probability depends on the intensity $\lambda$ for fixed $\sigma$ and $\kappa\text{.}$ Below we have taken $\sigma=3$ and $ \kappa=0.7\text{.}$ The graph is obtained by using a Bezier spline through a list of calculated points.
+As there is no simple closed formula for this overall probability of the event that management withhold privately observed signals, we have included in Appendix B a simple Mathematica code which enables us to include here by way of illustration how that probability depends on the intensity $\lambda$ for fixed $\sigma$ and $\kappa\text{.}$ Ee have taken $\sigma=3$ and $ \kappa=0.7\text{.}$ The graph in Fig. 2a is obtained by using a Bezier spline through a list of calculated points.

-Here we have computed with 100 points each at distance apart of 1/8 to obtain minimal `bending'.
-Note that the probability of non-disclosure of a signal observed below $\gamma_{1}$ tends to $0$ as $\lambda\rightarrow\infty$ , since $\gamma_{1}$ tends to $0$ as $\lambda\rightarrow\infty.$ We may comment also that in equilibrium for $\lambda$ large the investor will not believe that the manager is uninformed!
+We have computed with 100 points each at distance apart of 1/10 to obtain minimal `bending'.
+Note that the probability of non-disclosure of a signal observed below $\gamma _{1}$ tends to $0$ as $\lambda \rightarrow \infty $, since $\gamma _{1}$ tends to $0$ as $\lambda \rightarrow \infty .$ We may comment also that in equilibrium for $\lambda $ large the investor will not believe that the manager is uninformed!

 For comparison purposes consider the probability that